DimitryDushkin/react-localux/README.md

 ## Main features

-- Compact creation of store: just declare state and methods (simple combination on reducers and actions)
+- Compact creation of store: just declare state, methods (combination of reducers and actions) and effects
-- Async actions support
+- Thunk-like actions support — effects
+- Default state support (handy for unit-testing)
 - Redux dev tools logging support
 - TypeScript first!
-Typings for all methods-actions for free.
+Typings for all methods and effects for free.
 - API based on hooks
-- Lightweight: 1.8 Kb non-gzipped and uglified
+- Lightweight: ~2.2 Kb non-gzipped and uglified

 ## Example code (from [example.tsx](example/example.tsx))